 Subscribe to our Newsletter for updates on the next bangaloREsidency.

-The Goethe-Institut / Max Mueller Bhavan offers a bangaloREsidency in collaboration with Blank Noise, a volunteer-led collective committed to addressing street harassment.
+The Goethe-Institut / Max Mueller Bhavan offers a bangaloREsidency in collaboration with Indian Music Experience Museum (IME), India’s first and only interactive music museum.

 Subscribe to our Newsletter for updates on the next bangaloREsidency.